-I recently read an article about about 20-minute neighbourhoods.
-This is an interesting urban planning idea to decentralise the population from the city centres by making the local area more liveable.
-I recommend reading the article.
+I20-minute neighbourhoods are an interesting urban planning idea to decentralise the population from the city centres by making the local area more liveable.

 The concept is not about travel by car.
 It is about active transport (walking, cycling) and the use of public transport.
 The goal is that this combination of modes would offer a reasonably sized catchment area in which people, jobs and services, including recreational opportunities and nature, are accessible.People love the idea of 20-minute neighbourhoods, The Conversation, 19/2/2020